Outside Plant Engineer

 Ability to read and interpret documents such as technical specifications, professional documentation and blueprints

-Demonstrated skill in the use of AutoCAD, MicroStation, MS Office Suite, Pole Analysis software, GPS handheld systems, and other industry-related hardware and software
+Demonstrated skill in the use of AutoCAD, MicroStation, MS Office Suite, Pole Analysis software, GPS handheld systems, and other industry-related hardware and software are each considered a plus

 Ability to write reports, correspondence and documentation